Courses for exchange students / Faculty of Mathematics and Science

 FYSS9560 Supervised work in laboratories, 1-20 ECTS credits, evaluation 0-5

-How to look for courses on SISU
+How to look for courses in SISU

 If you are not yet a registered student at JYU, continue your course search without logging in and write the course code in the search field.
 The results can be filtered, for example, according to the academic year and the language of instruction.